-FTA believes the intent of MAP-21 is for projects to make sufficient progress and move quickly through the process.
-Therefore, project sponsors should complete all of the PD activities listed above within the two-year timeframe specified in MAP-21.
+The law indicates projects should make sufficient progress and move quickly through the CIG process.
+Therefore, project sponsors should complete all of the PD activities listed above within the two-year timeframe specified in law.
 If the above mentioned activities cannot be completed within the two-year timeframe due to unforeseen circumstances, the project sponsor should submit a written request for an extension of PD addressed to the FTA Associate Administrator for Planning and Environment.
 There is no required format for the PD extension request letter, but it should contain an explanation of the reasons an extension is needed and a revised estimated schedule for completing the above listed PD activities.
-FTA will consider requests for PD extensions on a case-by-case basis, and respond in writing whether an extension is granted or not.
-FTA anticipates such requests will occur infrequently since project sponsors are advised to be cautious about timing their entry into PD only when they feel confident they can complete the above listed activities within the two year timeframe.
+FTA considers requests for PD extensions on a case-by-case basis and responds in writing whether an extension is granted or not.
+FTA anticipates such requests will occur infrequently since project sponsors are advised to be cautious about timing their entry into PD only when they feel confident they can complete the above listed activities within the two-year timeframe.

-If a PD extension is not granted by FTA, the project will automatically be withdrawn from PD.
-Project sponsors must complete the work activities listed above before they would be allowed to re-apply for entry into the Engineering phase of the CIG program.
-Any work performed prior to re-entry into Engineering would not be covered by pre-award authority and would be ineligible for reimbursement at a future date should FTA award a construction grant agreement.
+If a PD extension is not granted by FTA, the project is automatically withdrawn from PD.
+Project sponsors must complete the work activities listed above before they are allowed to re-apply for entry into the Engineering phase of the CIG program.
+Any work performed prior to re-entry into Engineering is not covered by pre-award authority and is ineligible for reimbursement at a future date should FTA award a construction grant agreement.

 FTA requires that at a minimum the design and engineering work described in the bulleted list above (equivalent to a 30 percent design level) be completed during PD.
 However, FTA encourages project sponsors to complete as much engineering and design work on the locally preferred alternative as needed to feel comfortable with the reliability of the project cost, scope, and schedule because FTA intends to lock in the CIG amount at the level requested with entry into Engineering.
-Therefore, if a project sponsor has completed all of the PD activities listed above within the two year timeframe specified in MAP-21, but wishes to perform additional engineering and design before seeking entry into Engineering and locking in the CIG amount, the sponsor may submit a written request addressed to the FTA Associate Administrator for Planning and Environment requesting that FTA postpone advancement into Engineering.
+Therefore, if a project sponsor has completed all of the PD activities listed above within the two-year timeframe specified in law, but wishes to perform additional engineering and design before seeking entry into Engineering and locking in the CIG amount, the sponsor may submit a written request addressed to the FTA Associate Administrator for Planning and Environment requesting that FTA postpone advancement into Engineering.
 The letter should provide FTA with documentation verifying the above PD activities have been completed and an estimated schedule for when the project sponsor believes the project will be ready to advance into Engineering.
-FTA will consider requests to postpone advancement into Engineering on a case-by-case basis.
+FTA considers requests to postpone advancement into Engineering on a case-by-case basis.

-FTA will begin formal oversight of the project no later than six months prior to entry into Engineering or six months prior to the end of the two year PD timeframe, whichever is earlier.
+FTA begins formal oversight of the project no later than six months prior to entry into Engineering or six months prior to the end of the two-year PD timeframe, whichever is earlier.
 Thus, project sponsors must notify FTA of their intent to enter Engineering at least six months prior to when they hope to enter that phase.
 FTA encourages project sponsors to begin working with FTA in advance of this notification date to establish an oversight plan and roadmap for entry into Engineering.